nus-cs3203/CS3203_3_Backend/README.md

             },
             "sentiment": -0.175837,
-            "title": "Hello la, I'm in Singapore for the week and want to go dancing, was wondering Zirca or Zouk, and which days?", "description": "This is a description for post #5", "url": "https://example.com/",
+            "title": "Hello la, I'm in Singapore for the week and want to go dancing, was wondering Zirca or Zouk, and which days?", "description": "This is a description for complaint #5", "url": "https://example.com/",
             "id": "ef567",
             "category": "Housing",